MahrRah/flux-reconciliation-windows-sample/Sample4/README.md

 # Sample 3: GitOps repository with a "bootstrap" `Kustomization` approach

-The sample contains a cluster that can be setup using a "bootstrap" `Kustomization` resource.
+The sample contains a cluster that can be setup using a "bootstrap" `Kustomization` resource and uses [Flux variable substitutions](https://fluxcd.io/flux/components/kustomize/kustomization/#variable-substitution).

 ## 1. Create `Source` resource